xyjiang970/xyjiang970.github.io/projects/projects_home.md

 **[Home](../)** >> Projects
 # Projects

-A collection of personal projects familiarizing myself with everyday tasks from data analysts to data engineers.
-In these projects I look to further develop my skills and knowledge using tools, softwares, and programming languages that include (but are not limited to): SQL, Python, Jupyter Notebook, Tableau, PowerBI, Excel, and more.
+A collection of personal projects to help familiarizing myself with everyday tasks from data analysts to data engineers.
+In these projects I look to further develop my skills and knowledge in the industry using tools, softwares, and programming languages that include (but are not limited to): SQL, Python, Jupyter Notebook, Tableau, PowerBI, Excel, and more.

 <br>